 Office Phone: 541-346-3489

 Bio: Sarah has over a decade of experience in program and project manager for non-profits, tech companies, and universities.
 She has a longstanding commitment to environmental concerns and issues, particularly those focused on the intersection of environmentalism with social justice and animal ethics, as well as reversing climate change with a particular interest in the crises' affective consequences.
 At UO Sustainability she manages the office's academic and community outreach and engagement programming.
 Before joining the Office of Sustainability, she was a Senior Project Manager at the International Society for Technology in Education, focused on projects and programs that support the meaningful use of technology for learning.
 She was excited to return to the UO, having done her PhD work here in English Literature.
-Her research focused on how narratives after the First World War manifested trauma and grief, and her academic work has always been tied to her interest in representations of space and place and their effects on people.
+Her research focused on how narratives after the First World War manifested but failed to resolve trauma and grief, with an overarching curiosity about the cultural and affective consequences of rupture, change, and traumatic events.

 Contact me about: Greenhouse Gas reporting; Materials Tracking reporting (material solid waste); Sustainability Dashboard data and maintenance; LEED education programming (tours and online information); Green Office Certification; UO Surplus program; orientation or peer-to-peer education meet-ups; Bike Friendly University; and Zero Waste education and outreach, including signage, tours, class presentations, and residence hall waste reduction presentations.

 Fun Fact: I regularly bike commute to work!

 Bio: Cimmeron joined the Office of Sustainability in 2019.
 He handles data analysis and reporting for the office, as well as education and outreach and social media coordination.
 He is also a master's student in the PPPM program.